 If only he could at least put a face to the bastard causing all this turmoil in his heart and mind.

-"Hi, Otoha-chan!"
+"Hi, Otoha!"
 Sakura suddenly piped up in a convincing cheery tone.
 "I just wanted to ask if my friend Naruto was brought in recently.
-You know him; he's the little brat that peeped on you with that really old guy when you were in the bath house a few years ago."
-She paused, listening to the woman on the other side.
+You know him!
+He's the little brat that peeped on you with that really old guy when you were in the bath house a few years ago."
+She paused, listening to the woman on the other end.
 Soon enough, an exasperated smile appeared on her face.
 "Yeah, him."
 There was a small pause and the faint sound of typing, then a curt answer.
 "Are you sure?"
 Sakura's smile became strained, slowly vanishing.
 "No, it's just… nothing, really.
 Don't worry about it.
 Let me know if he shows up."
 A dry smile curled the girl's lips.
 "Yeah, thanks.
 Bye."
 When she hung up, she released a quite loud sigh.
 "He's not there."

 Before Sasuke could even reply or take the time to deal with the sudden sinking feeling taking over his chest, Kyuubi returned.
 The stony-faced redhead threw himself into his seat, wordlessly starting the car and driving away from that shabby-looking house.
 He seemed more stressed than before.

 They drove around Konoha for a long time after that, stopping at houses, Kyuubi leaving to speak with the people inside.
 Sakura and Sasuke were never able to see who he was talking to.
-Minutes passed, hours passed and soon, Konoha's sky suddenly seemed to be going up in flames.
-Bright orange and red hues took over the afternoon sky, dying everything in colours that made Konoha seem as though it was on fire.
+Minutes passed, hours passed and soon, Konoha's sky seemed to be going up in flames.
+Bright orange and red hues took over the evening sky, dying everything in colours that made Konoha seem as though it was on fire.

 Kyuubi was standing at yet another door and talking to another person the two teens in the car couldn't make out.